garnetgrimm/Omnimango-Manuals/July-60.md

 # Omnimango July-60 Chorus Manual
 This module is a recreation of the Juno-60 chorus module.
-The graphics are meant to emulate the look of the June-60 pedal from Behringer.
+The graphics are meant to emulate the look of the June-60 pedal from TC Electronic.
 Exact numbers pulled from the Juno were calculated by Andy Harman and can be viewed at the following repo https://github.com/pendragon-andyh/Juno60.
 I have included the relevant section of the analysis here.

 ![june-60](res/june-60.png)